Acatsama0871/FE-595-Final-Web/README.md

 and the confusion matrix of the ML prediction.
 ## Deployment
 To deploy the website on other server:
-1. Download the repo to server.
+1. Download the repository to server.
 2. Install python and pip(pip3).
 2. And run the following in terminal.
 ```